 These Tesla cost to charge quotes are just a rough estimation based entirely on the rate of power cost/ kWh of the respective countries.
 To know the exact cost of charging a Tesla in your specific state or city, you can make use of a suitable Tesla calculator tool.
 However, a large proportion of the cost of charging a Tesla also depends on the source of charging point you’re making use of.
 There are two ways to charge up your Tesla electric car – home charging and Tesla Supercharging point.

 If you know your electricity rate you can easily estimate what it would cost you today.
-Using our Tesla charge cost calculator (below) you can find an almost exact price for your situation.
+Using our Tesla charging calculator (below) you can find an almost exact price for your situation.
 Knowing how much you drive you can easily estimate your monthly cost to charge a Tesla by changing the “miles” field.
 Every electric vehicle is different and every public charger has different pricing.
-You can however dive in depth into the generalization of electric car charging with more information.
+You can however dive in-depth into the generalization of electric car charging with more information.

 One feature helping to mitigate your Tesla charging costs at home is the ability to choose between two completely different set-ups.
 You have the option to use either the standard domestic power supply or you can set-up your individual solar charging station.
 If you choose to simply utilize the domestic power supply, the total cost will be identical to the quoted pricing mentioned above.
 The accepted standard charging efficiency of a Level 2 home charging station is about 85%.
 Hence, all the charging cost calculations are all based on the figure as well.
 Tesla home charging stations cost roughly $50-$250 to have installed.
 This can drastically increase depending on where you’d like to have the charger installed.
 Finding a Tesla charger installer is simple as Tesla’s use a standard 240v outlet such as the one used for your dryer.